Our (slightly delayed) weekly roundup of new and noteworthy posts from and about the nonprofit sector....

 the role of transparency in philanthropy and how foundations can do a better job of being transparent.

-That's it for now.
+That's it for this week.
 What did we miss?
 Drop us a line at firstname.lastname@example.org.
-And have a good week!
+And have a great week!

 -- The Editors